david-inf/deep-learning-applications/README.md

 # Deep learning applications

-Repository to host the laboratories from the course on Deep Learning Applications
+Repository to host the laboratories from the course on Deep Learning Applications.
+We conver topics ranging from Computer Vision, Natural Language Processing and then Adversarial Learning.

 ## :test_tube: Lab1 - Convolutional Neural Networks

 Feel for working with deep models

+Inspect experiments from my [comet_ml](https://www.comet.com/david-inf/deep-learning-applications) project

 <details>
 <summary>Code organization</summary>